bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - a macguffin you have to get to be able to access the darkweb ('darkscape navigator'?)

+Required number of open ports for STASIS: 5 change analyze output some?

 have a clear immediate reward from tier 1 that isn't just cha XP